Learn about the Medicaid 1115 Transformation Waiver Renewal.

-Upon discovery of an actual or possible compromise of an unauthorized inspection or disclosure of IRS FTI including breaches and security incidents, the individual making the observation or receiving the information must contact the HHS IRS Coordinator immediately at 512-706-7158.
+Upon discovery of an actual or possible compromise of an unauthorized inspection or disclosure of IRS FTI including breaches and security incidents, the person making the observation or receiving the information must contact the HHS IRS Coordinator immediately at 512-706-7158.
 They must also email the HHS Privacy Office Mailbox.
-If you are unable to personally reach the HHSC IRS Coordinator by phone, send a secure email to HHSC IRS_FTI_Safeguards@hhsc.state.tx.us.
+If you are unable to personally reach the HHS IRS Coordinator by phone, send a secure email to the HHS IRS Coordinator Mailbox.

 Reporting Unauthorized Inspection or Disclosure of Social Security Administration (SSA) Provided Information

-Staff who become aware of an incident of unauthorized access to, or disclosure of, restricted (IRS FTI and verified SSA information) or confidential information must immediately contact the HHSC IRS Coordinator at 512-206-5681.
-If you are unable to personally reach the HHSC IRS Coordinator by phone, send a secure email to: HHSC IRS_FTI_Safeguards@hhsc.state.tx.us.
+Staff who become aware of an incident of unauthorized access to, or disclosure of, restricted verified SSA information or confidential information must contact the HHS Privacy Office Mailbox immediately.

-The HHSC IRS Coordinator will report the incident by contacting the Information Security Officer (ISO).
+The HHS Privacy Office will report the incident by contacting the Chief Information Security Office (CISO).

-If a person is responsible for a security breach or an employee's employment is terminated, the user's access to all information resources will be removed.
+If a person is responsible for a security breach or an employee's employment is terminated, the user's access to all information resources is removed.
 Supervisors must follow agency procedures for removing access for employees, contractors, vendors or trainees.

-In addition to the measures in Section C-2300, Custody of Records, use the following to safeguard tape match data obtained through the Income Eligibility and Verification System (IEVS) module within the Automated System of Office of Inspector General (ASOIG) application:
+In addition to the measures for custody of records, use the following to safeguard tape match data obtained through the Income Eligibility and Verification System (IEVS) module within the Automated System of Office of Inspector General (ASOIG) application:

-- Use IEVS data only for the purpose of determining eligibility for MEPD, Medicare Savings Program (MSP), Medical Assistance, Temporary Assistance for Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP) food benefits.
+- Use IEVS data only for the purpose of determining eligibility for MEPD, Medicare Savings Program (MSP), Medical Assistance, Temporary Assistance for Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP) benefits.

 - Verify IEVS tax data before taking adverse case actions.

-- Review once a year the following three laws that explain criminal and civil penalties for unauthorized disclosure of tax data:
+- Review the Annual Safeguards Federal Tax Information Training and the following three laws that explain criminal and civil penalties for unauthorized disclosure of tax data once a year: